 Check out the episode below:

-Thrift Store Coats, the striking collection by Brooks Rexroat, is now available.
-Please visit the book's webpage for information on how you can purchase a copy.
+Thrift Store Coats, the striking collection by Brooks Rexroat, is now available at the Orson’s Publishing Bookstore.